Ultimate Guide to US Sales Tax

 Because of this, failure to pay use tax might go undetected unless the use tax is due on a large purchase such as a car.

-You are required to collect if:
+You are required to collect sales tax in a state if:

 We explain who is required to collect sales tax in our ultimate guide to sales tax nexus.